 Universities and colleges are now expected to demonstrate their value to wider society.
-They are often uniquely placed to engage with their communities and the wider public in ways which support the development of sustainable local communities.
+Often uniquely placed to engage with local and regional communities, they are able to support and enhance the development of sustainable growth significantly.

-EAUC-Scotland's Community Engagement Topic Support Network (TSN) is open to all, providing an opportunity for those working in or with the further and higher education sector to share ideas and questions and to get together to hear from particular speakers or discuss topics of interest.
-Find out more about the TSNs here.
+The EAUC-Scotland's Community Engagement Topic Support Network (TSN) is open to all, providing an opportunity for those working in or with the further and higher education sector to share ideas and questions and to get together to hear from particular speakers or discuss topics of interest.

 SEND & KRISP: Supporting Staffordshire businesses for sustainability